petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

       namespace: kubernetes-dashboard
     ```

-7. Run the following command to create a new yaml file named `dashboard-adminuser-authorization` into the **K8s** folder.
+7. Run the following command to add a new yaml file named `dashboard-adminuser-authorization` into the **K8s** folder.

     ```
     code dashboard-adminuser-authorization.yaml